CZ-NIC/knot/doc/man_kxdpgun.rst

 **-b**, **--batch** *size*
   Send more queries in a batch.
-Improves QPS but may affect the counterpart's packet loss (default is 10 for UDP and 1 for TCP).
+Improves QPS but may affect the counterpart's packet loss (default is 10 for UDP and 1 for TCP/QUIC).

 **-r**, **--drop**
   Drop incoming responses.
 Improves QPS, but disables response statistics.

 **-p**, **--port** *number*
-  Remote destination port (default is 53).
+  Remote destination port (default is 53 for UDP/TCP, 853 for QUIC).

 **-F**, **--affinity** *cpu_spec*
   CPU affinity for all threads specified in the format [<cpu_start>][s<cpu_step>],